3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ### Accord Framework Unit Tests

 The Accord.NET framework includes some unit tests for each major namespace to allow the user to verify the integrity of the framework.
-We will run the unit tests for each namespace we will be utilizing to ensure that they are functioning as expected.
+We will run the unit tests for each namespace we will be utilizing to ensure that they are functioning as expected [@accord].

 |Test|Namespace|
 |:----|:---------|